AnonymFlow

 Compared attack surface between a shared 4G/5G hotspot and airport or hotel public WiFi, who sees what on the mobile carrier side vs hotspot provider side, real data cost, and the safest stack with a VPN.

-By Eric Gerard · Éditeur · NordLink Intel14 min readPhoto: Unsplash
+By Eric Gerard · Editor · AnonymFlow14 min readPhoto: Unsplash

-The choice between a mobile hotspot (tethering a 4G or 5G connection from your smartphone) and public WiFi (airport, hotel, or café network) has become a routine trade-off for the remote worker on the move, the traveller, or simply anyone who wants to check email away from home.
-The question is often framed as a binary — "which is safer" — when in fact the two technologies have profoundly different attack surfaces, and the right answer depends as much on use case as on context.
+The choice between a mobile hotspot (tethering a 4G or 5G connection from your smartphone) and public WiFi (airport, hotel, or café network) is now a daily trade-off.
+It faces the remote worker on the move, the traveller, or anyone who wants to check email away from home.
+The question is often framed as a binary - "which is safer".
+In fact the two technologies have very different attack surfaces, and the right answer rests as much on use case as on context.

-This guide precisely compares what each actor (mobile carrier, WiFi hotspot provider, potential local attacker) can see and do depending on the technology, gives concrete data cost figures for 2026, and presents the most defensive stack (mobile hotspot + VPN) for high-stakes activities.
+This guide compares exactly what each actor (mobile carrier, WiFi hotspot provider, possible local attacker) can see and do for each technology.
+It gives concrete data cost figures for 2026.
+And it lays out the most defensive stack (mobile hotspot + VPN) for high-stakes activities.

 How each technology works

-To compare what each actor can technically see, we first need to understand the topology of each connection.
+To compare what each actor can technically see, we first need to map the layout of each connection.

-Mobile hotspot — 4G or 5G tethering via your phone.
-When you enable tethering (Personal Hotspot on iOS, Mobile Hotspot on Android), your phone becomes a Wi-Fi router.
-On the cellular radio side, the phone establishes an encrypted connection to a carrier tower (EE, Vodafone UK, O2, Three in the UK; Verizon, AT&T, T-Mobile in the US) via the 4G LTE or 5G NR standards.
-On the local Wi-Fi side, the phone broadcasts a private SSID with a WPA2 or WPA3 password, and other devices (your laptop, your tablet) connect to it just like any other router.
-Traffic from those devices flows through the phone, then through the tower, then through the carrier's core network, then out to the internet.
-Two encrypted links in chain: local Wi-Fi (WPA2/WPA3) + cellular radio (NEA2/5G-EA).
+Mobile hotspot - 4G or 5G tethering via your phone.
+When you turn on tethering (Personal Hotspot on iOS, Mobile Hotspot on Android), your phone becomes a Wi-Fi router.
+On the cellular radio side, the phone opens an encrypted link to a carrier tower (EE, Vodafone UK, O2, Three in the UK; Verizon, AT&T, T-Mobile in the US) via the 4G LTE or 5G NR standards.
+On the local Wi-Fi side, the phone broadcasts a private SSID with a WPA2 or WPA3 password.
+Other devices (your laptop, your tablet) join it just like any other router.
+Traffic from those devices flows through the phone, then the tower, then the carrier's core network, then out to the internet.
+Two encrypted links in a chain: local Wi-Fi (WPA2/WPA3) + cellular radio (NEA2/5G-EA).

-Public WiFi — a centralised operator.
+Public WiFi - a centralised operator.
 You join the SSID at the airport, café, or hotel.
-Authentication via a shared password at the counter, or an open network with a captive portal.
-Traffic flows through the venue's Wi-Fi router, then through the venue's internet connection (fibre, business broadband, or sometimes 4G/5G as backup).
-On the Wi-Fi radio side, encryption depends on the version: WPA3 (rare in 2026 outside major recently-built venues), WPA2-PSK with a shared password (most common), or open with no encryption (simple cafés, some airports).
-On the internal infrastructure side, the hotspot operator can log and analyse traffic — that's the commercial purpose of Cisco Meraki, Aruba, and Ruckus deployments.
+You sign in via a shared password at the counter, or via an open network with a captive portal.
+Traffic flows through the venue's Wi-Fi router, then through the venue's internet link (fibre, business broadband, or sometimes 4G/5G as backup).
+On the Wi-Fi radio side, encryption depends on the version: WPA3 (rare in 2026 outside major new venues), WPA2-PSK with a shared password (most common), or open with no encryption (simple cafés, some airports).
+On the inner side, the hotspot operator can log and study traffic.
+That's the business purpose of Cisco Meraki, Aruba, and Ruckus gear.

 The key structural difference.
-On a mobile hotspot, an attacker within radio range can do nothing passively — the cellular link is encrypted by design.
-On open public WiFi or WPA2 with a password known to all, another client on the same network can potentially sniff other clients' traffic in promiscuous mode.
-That's the technical basis for why a mobile hotspot is by default safer than public WiFi — passive local attack is simply impossible on cellular.
+On a mobile hotspot, an attacker within radio range can do nothing passively.
+The cellular link is encrypted by design.
+On open public WiFi or WPA2 with a password known to all, another client on the same network can sniff other clients' traffic in promiscuous mode.
+That's the basis for why a mobile hotspot is safer by default than public WiFi.
+A passive local attack is simply not possible on cellular.

-Technical details: 4G LTE uses algorithms EEA1 (Snow 3G), EEA2 (AES-128 in counter mode), EEA3 (ZUC, optimised for China) for radio layer encryption, as described in 3GPP specifications.
-5G NR adds 5G-EA with strengthened suites (AES-256 possible) and IMSI encryption at initial registration (SUCI).
+Technical details: 4G LTE uses the algorithms EEA1 (Snow 3G), EEA2 (AES-128 in counter mode), and EEA3 (ZUC, tuned for China) for radio layer encryption, as set out in 3GPP specifications.
+5G NR adds 5G-EA with stronger suites (AES-256 possible) and IMSI encryption at first registration (SUCI).
 Wikipedia's 5G Security article covers the full stack in detail.

 Compared attack surface - who can do what

-The table below summarises actors and their capabilities by technology.
-Read row by row — each actor has different access in each scenario.
+The table below sums up the actors and what they can do by technology.
+Read it row by row.
+Each actor has different access in each scenario.

 Actor4G/5G hotspotOpen public WiFiWPA2-PSK public WiFiWPA3 public WiFi